TheOnionBay/TORrents/onion-routing.md

 where `OutIP` is the IP address of Y, and `OutCID` is `e9ca363d-c386-415d-9c13-127e0ca0b673`.

 So whenever it receives something with a header CID in InCID or OutCID it knows where to relay the message.

 The same thing is done with the third node to create the tunnel.

 As you may notice, we are modeling stateful multiplexed TLS secured TCP connections (actual implementation of the node network in TOR) with the data structure in each node that relates inbound IP's, CID's, SessKey with outbound IP's, CID's.

-## Connecting the tracker
+# Connecting the tracker

 When client A has the 3 session keys in its possesion it has to send a final connection message to the tracker.
 The exit node Z will get a message with a CID for which it has no OutCID (nor any InCID).
 This message is intended for the tracker.
 It will decrypt the payload with its private assymetric key as described before and check the `to:` field and relay the message.
 As when extending the tunnel, the node Z will create a new CID for the connection between Z and the tracker.
 The payload of the message is the list of files the client will share to the torrent network.

 # Onion Rounting after Tunnel is Established

 The tracker always gets messages in plaintext.
 This is the TOR way and the simplest way.
 No encryption after the exit nodes.

-When a client sends a message to the tracker, the message is encrypted by the client with the three symmetric keys of the three nodes X, Y and Z.
-Each node decrypts the message and relay to the next (thus it is plaintext between Z and the tracker).
-When the tracker responds, the message is also plaintext between the tracker and Z. Z encrypts the message with its symmetric key and send to Y. Y encrypts with its symmetric key, and so on.
+When a client sends a message to the tracker, the message is encrypted by the client with the three symmetric keys of the three nodes X, Y and Z. Each node decrypts the message and relay to the next (thus it is plaintext between Z and the tracker).
+When the tracker responds, the message is also plaintext between the tracker and Z. Z encrypts the message with its symmetric key and send to Y.
+Y encrypts with its symmetric key, and so on.
 When the client receives a message, it always decrypts it with its three symmetric keys.

-# Client - Tracker Protocol
+# File Sharing Protocol

-## From Client to Tracker
+## Messages sent by the client
-The client can send three types of message to the tracker.
+The client can send three types of messages.
 These JSON structures are carried in the payload transmitted through the nodes.

-### List of available files
+* *List of available files*:

 This describes what files a client is ready to share, and is as follow:
 ```
 {